Communicating Scientific Research 2018

-- When you sign up for the course, you are agreeing to participate for week 1 and week 2 of the course (see schedule for details).
+- When you sign up for the course, you are agreeing to participate for week 1 and week 2 of the course, and to complete the summer project assignment.

-- You are expected to attend all lectures.
+- You are expected to attend each of the lectures.

-- You are expected to complete and turn-in each of the preparation assignments for the course, as well as the summer project.
+- You are expected to complete and turn-in each of the preparation assignments for the course.

 - You are expected to give the assigned presentations, as well as participate in the writing critique sessions.